Lola, English Staffy, 12 weeks post MMP for torn ACL

 ACL stabilisation is usually priced anywhere from $2,500 - $5,000, depending on the surgical method chosen and where it is performed.
 MMP is often priced at as much as $3,500.
 We offer this method at $1,400 - $1,700 currently.
 Our margins are a lot less than what others charge - but where many hospitals perform 10 - 20 of these are year, we perform up to 150.
 So, whilst our margins are thin, we still make as much or more than other hospitals and at the same time, provide cost savings for our clients.
 A second benefit... we do a lot of them, so we are very good at it!

 Recovery and aftercare

 Patients can be walked from day one after surgery and this is encouraged.
 We see the best results where clients put in the most effort after surgery.
 Patients are encouraged to be walked multiple times per day after surgery, with walk lengths increasing each week from 3 - 5 minutes to 20 - 30 minutes by four to six weeks post-surgery.
 The vast majority of cases are 80 - 90% normal just four weeks after surgery.
 Some patients are less lame the day after surgery than before they had surgery!
-By eight to ten weeks after surgery, we are starting to have the patient spend time off lead, with full off lead by twelve weeks after surgery.
+By eight to ten weeks after ACL dog surgery, dogs can start spending time off lead, with full off lead by twelve weeks after surgery.

 Ernesto, German Shorthaired Pointer, 24 hours post MMP for torn ACL